chraibi/chraibi.github.io/_posts/2016-11-17-markdownTopdf.md

 ## Result

-the above mentioned criteria are all given in  this  [sample article](/2016-11-20-test-md2pdf.html)
+The above mentioned criteria are all given in  this  [sample article](/2016-11-20-test-md2pdf.html)

 And here is the resulting [pdf file](https://fz-juelich.sciebo.de/index.php/s/yIANyTztEprayuI).